GETTING KIDS ACTIVE

 What is Kay-A-Day?

-Kay-A-Day is a health initiative designed to encourage kids to run or walk just one kilometre a day for 21 days – the same distance as a half marathon.
+Kay-A-Day is a health initiative created by The Jodi Lee Foundation designed to encourage kids to run or walk just one kilometre a day for 21 days – the same distance as a half marathon.

 How does Kay-A-Day work?

-Simply register your school and start Kay-A-Day in Term 3 or 4, 2016.
+Simply register your school and start Kay-A-Day in Term 3 or 4 in 2017.

 Students will receive a set of Kay-A-Day shoelaces, so they can show their support every time they wear their runners, and a lanyard to record their progress.
-Fundraising and donations will be via our Kay-A-Day website.
+Fundraising and donations is available via our Kay-A-Day website

 Kay-A-Day can be introduced to schools in a range of ways.
 It could be part of the school curriculum, where it fits in well with the Australian Curriculum for Health and Physical Education, or students could be encouraged to take part during lunch or recess.